chaunceyt/migration-to-kubernetes/README.md

 We have a number of OpenStack VMs allocated to CI for our projects.
 Each project has a Jenkins container that manages a develop, qa and review environment for the project.
 Each of the stated environments have multiple containers running.

-List of services currently offered:

-- Apache or Nginx
-- Mariadb
-- Memcached or Redis
-- Solr or ElasticSearch
-- Varnish

 Looking for something to manage our containers that is not docker-compose and Jenkins.
 We reviewed Docker Swarm, OpenShift, and GKE for container management settling on Google Kubernetes Engine (GKE) and Gitlab.
 We will use GKE to manage our containers and Gitlab will replace Jenkins.

 We need to create a plan to migrate to GKE & Gitlab and implement said plan.

 # Analysis

+## Project Requirements
+- Gitlab project
+- TLS
+- Authentication (Via google account or AWS Cognito)

+## List of services

+- Starter project with predefined `.gitlab-ci.yml` and Helm chart
+- Apache or Nginx
+- Mariadb
+- Memcached or Redis
+- Solr (custom subchart) or ElasticSearch
+- Varnish
+- Mailhog
+- Extra domain with "basic auth" just for browerstack, cypress and other testing tools
+- Not limited to current list of services.

 ## Actions